Skip to main content

 • story

-• “The game gives you quests to keep you going, which actually allows you to set your own pace.”
+• “The game gives you quests to keep you going along which actually allows you to set your own pace.”

-• “Unfortunately, I am goal driven, so no more additional quests and a message that says I have completed a game, I won't play it anymore.”
+• “Unfortunately, I am goal-driven, so with no more additional quests and a message saying I have completed the game, I won't play anymore.”

 • music

-• “The game is so calming, the music is well chosen, and the audio effects are delightful!”
+• “The game is so calming, the music is well chosen, and the audio fx are delightful!”

 • “One thing that got boring was the singular music track looping over and over again, but I still kept it on because even if it got old, it gave a nice atmosphere to the already very cozy and cute looking game.”